Dates set for Seahawks offseason camps — now to see who shows up

 Now to see who shows up and for what, with the NFL Players Association continuing to advise its members not to take part in on-field drills that are voluntary.

-First up for Seattle is its rookie mini-camp, which the NFL announced Thursday is set for May 14-16.
+First up for Seattle is its rookie minicamp, which the NFL announced Thursday is set for May 14-16.

-The rookie mini-camp is when teams traditionally get their first on-field look at drafted players, undrafted rookie free agents and others who take part on a tryout basis.
+The rookie minicamp is when teams traditionally get their first on-field look at drafted players, undrafted rookie free agents and others who take part on a tryout basis.

 However, the NFL has already told teams they can have no more than five tryout players as a COVID-19 protocol.

-Seattle already was set to have a smaller-than-usual contingent for the camp with just three draft picks and what are so far 12 known signings of undrafted free agents, and another rookie player added through the league’s international pathway program.
+Seattle already was set to have a smaller-than-usual contingent for the camp with just three draft picks, 12 known signings (so far) of undrafted free agents and another rookie player added through the league’s international pathway program.

-When Seattle last held a rookie mini-camp in 2019 it had 68 players on its official roster for the weekend, with 11 draft picks and 12 signed UDFAs
+When Seattle last held a rookie minicamp in 2019 it had 68 players on its roster for the weekend with 11 draft picks and 12 signed UDFAs

-The tryout players not only allow teams to look at a number of players they may be interested in signing — Benson Mayowa was famously signed in 2013 after attending rookie minicamp on a tryout basis — but fill out the rosters to help run drills (teams, for instance, usually bring in multiple quarterbacks on a tryout basis to make sure they have enough who can throw passes all weekend).
+The tryout players not only allow teams to look at a number of players they may be interested in signing — Benson Mayowa was famously signed in 2013 after attending rookie minicamp on a tryout basis — but fill out the rosters to help run drills.
+Teams, for instance, usually bring in multiple quarterbacks on a tryout basis to make sure they have enough who can throw passes all weekend.

 But the NFLPA has also told rookies that the minicamp is officially voluntary and is pushing for players not to attend for COVID-19-related safety reasons.

-The NFL also announced Seattle’s dates for OTAs, or Organized Team Activities, when 11-on-11 non-contact workouts are allowed.
+The NFL also announced Seattle’s dates for OTAs, or Organized Team Activities, when 11-on-11 noncontact workouts are allowed.

 Seattle’s dates for its 10 allowed OTAs are: May 24, 26-27 and June 1, 3-4 and 7-10.

-However, OTAs are officially voluntary and the NFLPA is advising players not to attend for safety reasons.
+However, OTAs are voluntary, and the NFLPA is advising players not to attend for safety reasons.

 The Seahawks are among 21 teams who have released statements through the NFLPA saying they plan to sit out the on-field portion of OTAs.